banner

 And a final note from the instructor

-This is a one-time, one-off course, so it is very much a work-in-progress.
+This is this course’s second iteration.
 Unlike the instructor’s other courses, not every aspect of this one is clean and shiny and bolted to the floor.
-We will rely on each other to make the course work.
-Having said this, the course does grow out of a lifelong love affair with Shakespeare, so trust the big picture, the overall plan, the project, and the experience.
+We will rely on each other to make it work.
+Having said this, the course does grow out of a lifelong love affair with Shakespeare, so trust the big picture, the passion, and the plan.
 To put it another way, we are setting off on a journey, and the ship captain knows where we are going and basically how we are going to get there, but we will be using a compass and the sun, not a GPS.
 We won’t always know exactly where we are.
-So, we all row.
+So, we all row and enjoy the view.

 If we meaningfully, thoughtfully work together as partners in this, the guarantee is that this course will be one of only the handful of courses you will remember and continue to have a conversation with for the rest of your life.
-If, on the other hand, you are mainly interested in or pre-occupied with your grade, or polishing your resume for medical school, or something other than engaging with the organizing questions of the course, please drop it from your schedule.
+If, on the other hand, you are mainly interested in or pre-occupied with your grade, or polishing your resume for medical school, or something other than engaging with the organizing questions of the course, please drop the course.
 No hard feelings.
-Similarly, if you believe that as a writer you are an expert, already the writer you wish to be, please drop.
-This learning community will comprise writers who believe they can become yet better, and who are willing to do the work to do it.

 Also implied in a course journey like this one is the necessity of an open mind.
 As an honors course in the liberal arts, it is transdisciplinary and interdisciplinary.
 We engage with the fields and disciplines of philosophy, literature and poetry, politics, history, drama, rhetoric, and even law.
-We will think about race, gender, class, and culture.
 We will ask questions in all sorts of modes – theologically, romantically, spiritually, hedonistically, politically.
 It’s so crazy it just might work!
 The Bard abides!

 “O this learning, what a thing it is!”